 Section 47G(1)(a) of the FOI Act permits conditional exemption of documents containing business information where disclosure of that information would, or could reasonably be expected to, unreasonably affect the organisation adversely in respect of its lawful business, commercial or financial affairs.

-I consider that parts of the documents marked 's47G' contains information concerning the business, commercial or financial affairs of an organization.
+I have considered that the documents in scope for your request contain information concerning the business, commercial or financial affairs of an organisation.